imgix/imgix.js/README.md

 Here's how the previous example would be written out using `ix-path` and `ix-params` instead of `ix-src`.
 Regardless of which method you choose, the end result in-browser will be the same.

+**Please note**: `ix-params` must be a valid JSON string.
+This means that keys and string values must be surrounded by double quotes, e.g., `"fit": "crop"`.

 ``` html
 <img ix-path="unsplash/hotairballoon.jpg" ix-params='{
   "w": 300,